-El Paso County covers roughly 2,130 square miles on Colorado's Front Range, with an estimated 730,000 residents.
+El Paso County covers roughly 2,130 square miles on Colorado's Front Range with an estimated 730,000 residents.
 Colorado Springs is the county seat and Colorado's second-largest city.
 The county sits in the 4th Judicial District alongside Teller County.
-Colorado's iCourt portal at iCourt.co covers El Paso County district and county court records — unlike Denver, which operates entirely outside the statewide portal, El Paso County is fully integrated into iCourt for both felony and misdemeanor records.
+Colorado's iCourt portal at iCourt.co covers El Paso County district and county court records — unlike Denver, which operates outside the statewide portal, El Paso County is fully integrated into iCourt for both felony and misdemeanor records.

 Key takeaways